Jordan Rally

 The Jordan Rally (رالي الأردن) is a rallying competition held in Jordan.
 It was a new addition to the FIA World Rally Championship (WRC) calendar for the 2008 season, and the first occurrence of a WRC event in the Middle East.
 The rally was previously part of the Middle East Rally Championship (MERC).
-The 2008 rally was held from 24–27 April with the event headquarters located just outside the capital city of Amman.
+The 2008 rally was held from 24 to 27 April.

 Stages

 The 2008 Jordan Rally had 21 stages centred on the Dead Sea area (in 40 km radius).
-The stages all fell within a 75 km area, making it one of the most compact rounds of the season.
+The stages all fell within a 75 km area.
 All stages except one had sections below sea level.

 The service area was constructed from scratch, involving the Jordan's Army and Ministry of Housing Public Works.
-An area of 50 thousand square meters was to be dedicated solely to the purpose of this WRC event, one of the biggest sporting events Jordan has ever held.
+An area of 50 thousand square meters was to be dedicated to the purpose of this WRC event, one of the biggest sporting events Jordan has ever held.